judithyueli/mexBBFMM2D/README.md

 __Testing mode:__

-To run the example, simply run:
+To run the example,  run the command:

 ```
-callmxFMM2D;
+QH = callmxFMM2D(ExecFile,TestingMode);
 ```

+Input: `ExecFile` is the name of the executable you defined in compilemex.m
+       `TestingMode` is 1 if testing and 0 otherwise.

 Open `callmxFMM2D.m` to inspect the commands.
 The first part sets up the grid and other parameters required by BBFMM2D that will be explained in detail below.
-The command that runs BBFMM2D is in the last line of the m-file:
+The command that runs BBFMM2D is:

 ```
-[QH,QHexact] = case1(xloc, yloc,H,nCheb,print);
+[QH,QHexact] = ExecFile(xloc, yloc,H,nCheb,print);
 ```
 __Input__: